gomes-lab/DRNets-Nature-Machine-Intelligence/README.md

 ## License

 Copyright 2020 Institute for Computational Sustainability.
 All Rights Reserved.
+Do not distribute.
+(Code will be released under the MIT license upon publication.)

 ## Main contributors